 How to Get Holiday Let Reviews & Respond to Negative Ones

-But how do you get glowing reviews and reply to those guests who give you a negative review?
-Read on…
+In ths article, we share tips on how to get glowing reviews and reply to guests who give you a negative review.

 Why reviews matter

-Authentic reviews from past guests can give impartial insight into what a stay at your holiday let is really like, they build trust and credibility.
+Authentic reviews from past guests gives an impartial insight into what a stay at your holiday let is really like.
+They also reassure guests, and build trust and credibility.

 This could be information such as: